Harshita14-prog/Resume_Screening_Agent/README.md

 (Skill Match × 0.30)
 ```

-The candidates are ranked in descending order of this final score.
+Candidates are ranked in descending order of the final score.

-For the current implementation, the target skills are:
+### Current Target Skills

+The current implementation checks for:

 * Python
 * Machine Learning